 High-intensity workouts aren’t just a danger to your bones, joints, and ligaments.
 Regardless of age, there’s an increased risk for heart attack and stroke if you push yourself too hard.
 This is doubly true for people who aren’t acclimated to high-intensity training.

 If you want to start working out to lose weight you should be commended for your efforts, but you shouldn’t immediately join a CrossFit gym and hit their routines with maximum intensity.
 It’s important to gradually increase your workout intensity as your body strengthens.
 Starting out gradually with low-impact and no-impact exercises is almost always the best way to start your journey.

-Ovation by Avamere communities are designed to make it easy for residents to enjoy workouts of all types, including low-impact, no-impact and high-impact exercises.
+Ovation by Avamere communities is designed to make it easy for residents to enjoy workouts of all types, including low-impact, no-impact, and high-impact exercises.

 Both our Ovation Sienna Hills and Ovation Heartwood Preserve have senior-friendly fitness equipment and great pools and swimming facilities as well as an array of wellness and fitness classes designed for people of all fitness and health levels.
 When completed, the 500-acre area will be filled with miles of walking paths.

 You can learn more about how Ovation by Avamere makes it easy for residents to stay healthy by calling Ovation Sienna Hills in St. George, Utah at 435.429.0000 or Ovation Heartwood Preserve in Omaha, Nebraska at 402.999.7900